This blog post is part of a detailed series of articles designed to help small business owners succeed online using WordPress.

 - More than half of all WordPress users use the hosted version on WordPress.com

-WordPress.com – Activity Around The World
+WordPress (Hosted Version) – Activity Around The World

-(WordPress plugin directory)
+(WordPress free plugins directory)

-WordPress has been translated and localized into over seventy international languages and dialects in addition to English …
+WordPress has been translated and localized into over seventy languages and dialects in addition to English …

 Searching Online For WordPress

 The search term “WordPress” alone receives around 2.7 million searches per month on Google.
-Additional WordPress-related terms (e.g. “WordPress themes”, “WordPress plugins”, “WordPress SEO”, etc. brings the total number of searches online for WordPress terms to around 35 million …
+Adding WordPress-related terms (e.g. “WP themes”, “WP plugins”, “WordPress tutorials”, etc. brings the total number of searches online for WordPress terms to around thirty-seven million …

 (WordPress searches online)

-According to Upwork.com, the typical job cost ranges for WordPress are around $10 – $500 …
+According to Upwork.com, the typical cost for WordPress jobs is around $10 – $500 …

 As you can see, there is no end in sight for how much further WordPress can continue to grow.